danielkellyio/danielkelly.io/content/blog/state-management-with-vue-observable.md

 ```

 ## Conclusion
-In my experience Vuex is overly complex/verbose, inventing concepts that are more confusing than helpful.
+In my experience Vuex is overly complex and verbose, inventing concepts that are more confusing than helpful.
 If you're used to using Vuex and work on a team that's experienced in it, I wouldn't change anything.
 However, if you're beginning a new project or on a team that's maybe less experienced in Vuex, I think the `Vue.observable` approach is worth a try.
 I myself am no Vuex expert and perhaps there are some other problems Vuex addresses that `Vue.observable()` does not, but I haven't run into one yet!